 Motorcycle accidents are dangerous on many levels.
-Not only are you more likely to sustain an injury in a motorcycle accident than a car accident (in 2006, studies showed that there were 35 times more deaths from motorcycle accidents than from car accidents) but they can also be costly to insure.
-To make sure that you are safe on your motorcycle and your premiums stay low, here are some tips on how to enjoy your motorcycle and stay away from danger:
+Not only are you more likely to sustain an injury in a motorcycle accident than in a car accident (in 2006, studies showed that there were 35 times more deaths from motorcycle accidents than from car accidents), but they can also be costly to insure.
+To make sure that you are safe on your motorcycle and your premiums stay low, here are some tips on how to enjoy your bike and stay away from danger:

-By keeping these things in mind, you will be more likely to stay safe on the roadways with your motorcycle.
-Even if you are being careful though, it is important to have insurance, as accidents can happen.
+Keeping these things in mind will make you more likely to stay safe on the roadways with your motorcycle.
+Even if you are being careful, it is essential to have insurance, as accidents can happen.
 Contact Lock Insurance today to learn more about our motorcycle insurance plans.Continue Reading

 Why get it?

 According to the Center for Disease Control and Prevention (CDC) an estimated 1,222,000 persons were treated in a U.S. emergency department (ED) for a non-fatal motorcycle-related injury.
 This means that although motorcycle insurance is not required chances of needing it are great.
 Because there are so many uninsured drivers in Florida a non at fault accident may not necessarily be covered.
 You cannot assume that the person who hit you has insurance.

 Damage to your motorcycle may not be covered and the medical bills that you incur may also not be covered, leaving the financial burden to you and in some cases your family.

 What is the cost?

 The average cost for motorcycle insurance in Florida varies.
 Just like any other insurance coverage you choose to purchase, age, driving record, the age and model of the bike and other determining factors are taken into consideration when premiums are calculated.